Shared & Digital Mobility Hubs

 What is Mpact’s role?

-Mpact assists the partner cities by means of training activities, communication support (such as best practices) and by measuring the impact of hubs.
-Mpact also provides support related to data standardisation and the integration of transport operators in MaaS-applications via the TOMP-API.
+Mpact assists the partner cities through training activities, communication support (such as best practices) and by analysing the concrete impact of hubs.
+Mpact also provides support related to data standardisation and the integration of transport operators in MaaS-applications via the TOMP-API

-We are convinced that participating in this project, we will contribute to a mobility system that does ‘more with less’: more connectivity via mobility hubs, more usage of shared modes, more efficient use of data and resources, while simultaneously reducing congestion, pollution, and barriers to multimodally travel.
+We are convinced that by participating in this project, we will contribute to a mobility system in which we can do ‘more with less’: more connectivity via mobility hubs, more usage of shared modes, more efficient use of data and resources, while simultaneously reducing congestion, pollution, and barriers to multimodal travel.